marco262/my_wiki/data/sandpoint/the-heroes-of-sandpoint.md

 * 3: The White Deer
 * 4: The Way North
   * [Veznutt Parooh](@sandpoint/veznutt_parooh.jpg), owner
-  * Veznutt will provide the party with a rough map of the Sandpoint Hinterlands the next day for 10gp
 * 5: Jeweler
 * 6: Junker's Edge
 * 7: Gorvi's Shack